Finding the Best Places to Retire Since 2006!

 Myrtle Beach has some drawbacks.
 While the city is a fun destination, it is clogged with tourists year round.
-In 2016, the city was damaged by Hurricane Matthew and in 2018 by Hurricane Florence and in 2022 by Hurricane Ian.
+In 2016, the city was damaged by Hurricane Matthew, in 2018 by Hurricane Florence and in 2022 by Hurricane Ian.
 Future hurricanes are always a possibility.

 The top drawback, however, is that the city has a crime rate triple the national average and has had for years.
 Much of the criminal activity is blamed on tourists and drunken college students, but it is doubtful that these groups are committing armed robbery, manslaughter and arson.
 City leaders say that the crime stats are calculated incorrectly, but locals say that parts of the city do not feel safe.
 The southwestern section seems to be the safest.

 Recommended as a Retirement Spot?
 Maybe | Is South Carolina Tax-Friendly at Retirement?
 Yes

 Plenty of entertainment options, reasonably priced real estate, beautiful beaches, water recreation, a good hospital and a nearby OLLI are pluses, but the high crime rate and hurricane risk should definitely be considered before moving here.

 South Carolina is nicknamed the Palmetto State and its motto is "Dum spiro spero," which is Latin for "While I Breath, I Hope."
 It is 40th in size in the United States and was admitted to the Union on May 23, 1788 as the eighth state.
 The largest city and state capital is Columbia.